Javascript is not enabled.

 Stress can be a good thing.
 It motivates us to climb mountains (metaphorical or literal) and try new things.

 Frequent worry can contribute to chronic stress as much as bad things actually happening.
 The upshot: Make stress relief as integral to your routine as brushing your teeth.
+People who frequently found healthy ways to deal with stress — like humor and seeking out emotional support from others — performed better on cognitive tests than those with the fewest coping strategies in a study of 99 adults with a mean age of 75 published in Alzheimer’s & Dementia in 2025.
 Other pillars of brain health, like regular exercise and socializing, are healthy ways to manage stress — as are practicing yoga or meditating.

 Staying Sharp offers guided meditations here.